indrora/usb-crowbar/README.txt

 and size of the pads, body, etc.

 A friend of mine was tired of the USB connectors failing on her DJ equipment after just a few years.
-Sometimes, that was juast a few shows over a few months.
+Sometimes, that was just a few shows over a few months.

 Skill issue on my part, I said the words "This should be easy".